lakshita21/Fraud_App/README.md

 # Fraud_App
-Web Page to detect fraud app from google paly store using sentiment analysis.
+Web Page to detect fraud app from google play store using sentiment analysis.